joebobs0n/python-lessons/lesson1.md

     print('well, we have a problem here')
 ```

 In this example, the `1 == 2` is our logical statement which dictates whether or not the code will evaluate the code within the `if` block.
+Since one will never equal two, we would indeed have a problem if we ever saw this print to our console.

 To perform code in the event that the if statement returns `False`, we use `elif` to specify another case to check, or `else` to catch all other cases.